-Ukraine’s spy chief claims coup to overthrow Putin is underway
+Ukraine’s spy chief claims a coup to overthrow Putin is underway

 Budanov added in his interview that since Russia’s invasion of Ukraine on Feb.
 24, Russian forces’ military tactics have not changed, despite their shift in focus to eastern Ukraine.

 “The breaking point will be in the second part of August,” he said.
 "Most of the active combat actions will have finished by the end of this year.
-As a result, we will renew Ukrainian power in all our territories that we have lost and the Crimea."
+As a result, we will renew Ukrainian power in all our territories that we have lost, including Donbas and the Crimea."

-Sky News noted that the major’s prediction that Russia would invade this year — despite other officials remaining skeptical — was correct.
+Sky News noted that the major general’s prediction that Russia would invade this year — at a time when other officials were skeptical — had been correct.

-During the interview, Budanov also claimed that Putin is currently in “a very bad psychological and physical condition and he is very sick."
-In recent years there about Putin’s .
+During the interview, Budanov also claimed that Putin is currently in “a very bad psychological and physical condition, and he is very sick."
+In recent years, there has been considerable speculation about Putin’s alleged ill-health.

-, an oligarch close to Putin claimed the Kremlin leader is “very ill with blood cancer.”
+On Saturday, New Lines Magazine reported that an oligarch close to Putin had claimed the Kremlin leader is “very ill with blood cancer.”
 In a recording obtained by the publication, an unidentified oligarch was heard allegedly discussing Putin’s health.
-He went on to complain that Putin had gone “crazy” and claimed that he had surgery on his back which was linked to his cancer just before Russia’s invasion of Ukraine in February.
+He went on to complain that Putin had gone “crazy” and claimed that the Russian president had had surgery on his back linked to his cancer, just before Russia’s invasion of Ukraine in February.